 Animals are sentient beings which means they have feelings just like us and have needs just like us – talking to communities about this is the starting point of education, and also the only way we'll end the abuse, abandonment, and neglect our animals face.

-Education at community level takes place in the form of school holiday programs at public libraries, talks on pet care at community halls, schools, play schools, libraries and other.
+Education at community level takes place in the form of community projects, school holiday programmes at public libraries, talks on pet care at community halls, schools, play schools, libraries and other.
 The FOUR PAWS Close To Animals - Teachers Training Manual, or elements of this, is used in most educational instances and in future we also want to up-skill teachers, educators, caretakers and community leaders to use our manual to educate their own communities.

 If you are interested in talks at your school, community or any event, please feel free to contact our Education Coordinator Tanya via email: email@example.com

 Watch this space for news about our 2021 community project in the Free State!